madelineleclair/ProjectLaunch/docs/component-hierarchy.md

       description, percentage funded, and amount pledged
   - Almost funded component
     + Mini project component
-      - Display basic information about the the project, such as picture, title, description, percentage funded, and amount pledged
   - Popular projects
     + Mini project component
-      - Display basic information about the the project, such as picture, title, description, percentage funded, and amount pledged

 #### Auth Container
   - Auth component